AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 ### Function: Update
 Refreshes Item's developments.

-Call after making any change to the Item that may developments, specifiction or model
+Call after making any change to the Item that may developments, specifiction or model.
 ##### Signature
 Update()
 ##### Arguments